 - 6.1 Children are expected to have developed a neat and tidy, appropriate cursive script by the time they leave our school.
-Letter formation is developed progressively from the time that the children start in Year R, starting with pre-cursive script.
+Letter formation is developed progressively from the time that the children start in Year R. Children are initially taught to print in Year R and this then progresses through to pre-cursive in year 1 and then to a cursive style.
 Additional support is provided for those children who require it. - 6.2 Children are encouraged to form letters clearly and to write to the best of their ability in all subjects. - 6.3 Staff should model handwriting when writing in children's books and on the interactive whiteboard.
 The neatness and presentation of teachers' writing should serve as an example to the children.